There are two primary reasons for following naming conventions in your Tina project:

 src/āāā app/ā āāā components/ā ā āāā events-list.schema.tsxā ā āāā events-list.tsx

-Code shared between multiple collections, including field definitions and lists of field definitions are also typically stored in files ending in .schema.tsx
+Code shared between multiple collections, including field definitions and lists of field definitions are also typically stored in files ending in .schema.tsx.
+In the Example below assume we are sharing the title field between the hero-image and image-text-block.
+Component.

 src/āāā tina/ā āāā collections/ā ā āāā shared-fields/ā ā ā āāā title.schema.tsxāāā app/ā āāā components/ā ā āāā blocks/ā ā ā āāā hero-image.schema.tsxā ā ā āāā hero-image.tsxā ā ā āāā image-text-block.schema.tsxā ā ā āāā image-text-block.tsx